Frequently Asked Questions

 Where are the SUN OVENS® manufactured?

-The SUN OVENS® which are sold in North America are made in Elburn, Illinois.
+The SUN OVENS® which are sold in North America are made in Pulaski, WI.
 With the exception of the thermometer, all of the component parts used in the SUN OVENS® are made in the USA.

 SUN OVENS® that are used outside of North America are often made in the country in which they are used.